-How to Get a Business Permit in the Philippines
+How to Get a Business Permit in the Philippines in 2024

-- The barangay business permit clearance is the first step to setting up a business legitimately
+- The Barangay business permit clearance is the first step to setting up a business legitimately

-You cannot legitimately start a business in the Philippines unless you have a Business Permit.
+You cannot legitimately start a business in the Philippines unless you have a business permit.
 Without it, you will operate a business that the government does not duly recognize.

-What is a Business Permit?
+What is a Barangay Permit?

 The barangay captain is the duly elected leader of a barangay.
 The barangay clearances you get must have his signature.
-In essence, his signature is proof that your business has been approved to operate.
+In essence, his signature is the proof that your business has been approved to operate.

 Read all about